razshare/frizzante-docs/src/content/docs/guides/embedding-assets.md

 func main() {
     server.Efs = efs
-    server.Start()
+    servers.Start(server)
 }
 ```

-Not only serving a file with `SendFileOrElse()` also takes into account the embedded file system, but
+Not only serving a file with `connections.SendFileOrElse()` also takes into account the embedded file system, but
 your views' bundles are also included in the embedded file system, which makes your final binary
 completely standalone.